kylej21/MailScheduler/README.md

 I was instructed to use **nodemailer** for mailing and **node-cron** for scheduling.
 Aside from this I had freedom of choice.

 As for language, I decided to use **TypeScript primarily** for its early error detection.
 I knew that Nodemailer errors are very vague, so I _wanted to catch as many bugs as possible before runtime_.
+One could argue TS is overkill for such a small project, but this allows scalability in the future and has few drawbacks besides a little bit more code and complexity than vanilla JavaScript.

 For this same reason, I used **ESLint** to catch code _stylistic issues_.